Features Pricing Docs Blog Try Demo Log In Sign Up

 npm install puppeteer

 This will take a minute.
-Puppeteer downloads a full Chromium binary during installation -- somewhere between 170 and 400 megabytes depending on your OS.
-Yeah, it's a chunky package.
-That's the price of getting a real browser you can control from code.
+Puppeteer downloads a full Chromium binary during installation, somewhere between 170 and 400 megabytes depending on your OS.
+It's a chunky package, but that's the price of getting a real browser you can control from code.

-If you're on Ubuntu, Chrome might fail to launch the first time -- it needs system libraries that aren't there on a fresh install:
+If you're on Ubuntu, Chrome might fail to launch the first time because it needs system libraries that aren't there on a fresh install:

 sudo apt-get install -y libnss3 libatk1.0-0 libatk-bridge2.0-0 \